paulbetsch/TrueRandomNumberGenerator/TRNG_Pendel/Resources/READ.md

 The files contained in this folder are 3D models for the TRNG.
-The files contain casings for a Raspberry Pi 3b+, anrelay, and a camera as well as a pendulum arm.
+The files contain casings for a Raspberry Pi 3b+, a relay, and a camera as well as a pendulum arm.
 The .stl files can be opened and edited with Autodesk Fusion 360.
 All models should be printed using pearl white PLA printing material.